adrian154/blog/public/blogposts/renderer/blogpost.md

 <canvas id="bezier-demo" style="width: 100%"></canvas>
 <input type="range" id="bezier-t" style="width: 100%" min="0" max="100" step="1">

-Mathematically, a B&eacute;zier curve is a parametric function, mapping a scalar input we call $t$ to 2D points along a path.
+Mathematically, a B&eacute;zier curve is a parametric function, mapping a scalar input $t$ to 2D points along a path.
 We can obtain the point for a given $t$ value by first determining the coordinates of the points defining the blue line (obtained by linearly interpolating along the lines between the anchor points and the control points), and then linearly interpolating between those two points to get the point on the curve.
 Here is a rather crude implementation in JavaScript:

 ```js
 // linearly interpolate between points A and B for t in the range [0, 1]